 The Sports Business Association is a student-run organization on campus which provides

 hands-on experiences and networking opportunities for students interested in careers

 in sport.
 The organization hosts various guest speakers throughout the year and travels

 to networking events in the area.

-A complimentary minor might include marketing, communications, or business administration.
+A complimentary minor might include marketing, communications, sport and exercise

 After College — What's Next?

 Graduates with a sport management major have employment opportunities in:

 Arizona Coyotes, Cleveland Indians, Cleveland Cavaliers, Columbus Crew, Minnesota